 Our payment and financial technology business has also expanded to include new products and services.
-This includes growing the capabilities of the TPMP to integrate it with additional payment networks and issuing banks.
+This includes growing the capabilities of the TRM Platform to integrate it with additional payment networks and issuing banks.
 Fit Pay has also developed proprietary payment devices that it will offer through business-to-business and direct-to-consumer channels.
-These new products will leverage the TPMP and allow us to access new customers and emerging markets, such as cryptocurrency.
-Fit Pay's initial product offering is a platform extension and contactless payment device called FlipTM, which enables Bitcoin holders to make contactless payment transactions at millions of retail locations with value exchanged from their cryptocurrency.
+These new products will leverage the TRM Platform and allow us to access new customers and emerging markets, such as cryptocurrency.